heyheyhello/voko/readme.md

 ---

-This is research into building a static hyperscript reviver inspired by the original hyperscript project, JSX, vhtml, preact/h, and mithril/hyperscript.
+This reviver was heavily influenced by Mithril, but also inspired by other hyperscript projects such as the original _hyperscript_ project, JSX, vhtml, the reviver's in Preact and other React-like projects, and Val (from Skate.js)

 The reviver will not use a virtual DOM, or handle state or updates.
 It only simplifies the DOM API allowing for HTML components without a framework.